The Rain and Wind

 A mist will rise to tour,

-The fresh green, brightened where things once grew,
+The fresh green, brightened where things

 Blooming wetland allure.